smukkejohan/RTIMULib/Linux/README.md

 This directory contains the applications for embedded Linux systems such as the Raspberry Pi and Intel Edison.
 This description assumes that the Edison image was built using the meta-edison-rt layer, available on the GitHub repo.

+The RTIMULibvrpm demo app, which shows how to integrate RTIMULib with vrpn, has its own build and run instructions in a README.md within the RTIMULibvrpn directory.

 ### Setting up the Raspberry Pi

 #### Connecting the IMU